Company culture defines your organization, your work environment, and even your team members.

 When employees feel good, a positive culture will be easier to cultivate.
 Beyond that, it shows employees that you truly care about their well-being, reinforcing their hope that they found a good culture fit.

-You can strengthen wellness by promoting your health-care plan and offering flexible schedules that support your employees’ work-life balance.
+You can incentive wellness by promoting your health-care plan and offering flexible schedules that support your employees’ work-life balance.

 Tools you can use to promote wellness at your company: